 An EU agenda for the rights of the child

-The EU Agenda for the Rights of the Child aims to reinforce the full commitment of the EU - as enshrined in the Treaty of Lisbon and the Charter of Fundamental Rights - to promote, protect and fulfil the rights of the child in all relevant EU policies and actions.
+The EU Agenda for the rights of the child aims to reinforce the full commitment of the EU - as enshrined in the Treaty of Lisbon and the Charter of Fundamental Rights - to promote, protect and fulfil the rights of the child in all relevant EU policies and actions.
 This agenda includes 11 concrete actions where the EU can contribute in an effective way to children's well-being and safety.

 EU agenda: overview of the 11 actions

-- Supporting EU countries and other stakeholders in strengthening prevention, empowerment and participation of children to make the most of online technologies and countering cyber-bullying behaviour, exposure to harmful content, and other online risks, namely via the Safer Internet Programme and cooperation with the industry through self-regulatory initiatives.
+- Support EU countries and other stakeholders in strengthening prevention, empowerment and participation of children to make the most of online technologies and countering cyber-bullying behaviour, exposure to harmful content, and other online risks, namely via the Safer Internet Programme and cooperation with the industry through self-regulatory initiatives.

-- Continuing the implementation of the 2007 EU Guidelines on the Protection and Promotion of the Rights of the Child [109 KB] that focus on combating all forms of violence against children.
+- Continue the implementation of the 2007 EU Guidelines on the Protection and Promotion of the Rights of the Child [109 KB] that focus on combating all forms of violence against children.
 The EU will also evaluate the implementation of the Guidelines, as well as implement the EU Guidelines on Children and Armed Conflicts [177 KB] based on the 2010 Revised Implementation Strategy.

-- Setting up a single entry point on the EUROPA portal, with information for children about the EU and the rights of the child.
+- Sett up a single entry point on the EUROPA portal, with information for children about the EU and the rights of the child.
 The Commission will invite other EU institutions to join this initiative.

 The Commission Communication of July 2006 "Towards an EU Strategy on the Rights of the Child", proposed the establishment of an EU policy to promote and safeguard the rights of the child.
-In the Stockholm programme [1 MB] of 2009, the Commission was asked to prepare a new Communication on the Rights of the Child for the period 2011-14.
+In the Stockholm programme [1 MB] of 2009, the Commission was asked to prepare a new Communication on the rights of the child for the period 2011-14.